 Against the Spread

-Ian's Picks against the spread in last week: 4-2
+Ian's picks against the spread Championship Week: 4-2